 The second youngest of the Bennet sisters.
 A bit of a whiner, she tends to follow Lydia.

 The middle child of the five Bennet sisters.
 Mary is plain looking and a recluse who enjoys lecturing others about morality, which she learns from books.

-Mr. Bennet's cousin and heir to the Bennet estate (in Austen's time, only men could inherit).
+Mr. Bennet's cousin and heir to the Bennet estate.
 His patroness is Lady Catherine.
 He is a ridiculous pompous clergyman concerned only with impressing others.

 A close friend of Elizabeth's.
 She weds Mr. Collins for security, not love, but nevertheless finds happiness in her situation.

 Mrs. Bennet's sister-in-law.
 Intelligent and caring, she is the mother that Elizabeth and Jane cannot find in Mrs. Bennet.